AckerApple/ack-webpack/README.md

 # ack-webpack
-A code bundler that drastically reduces setup time by offering an init prompt of project setup questions
+Code bundler that drastically reduces setup time by offering an init prompt of project setup questions.
+Includes one of the best browser reloaders to auto refresh on code changes.

 > 3 Step Process
 - install